knz/shakespeare/README.md

 3. `shakespeare` brings the conductor on stage.
 The play begins.
 The conductor does the following:

-   - calls the spotlights to shine upon the actors (starts the monitoring processes)
+   - calls the spotlights to shine upon the actors (starts the monitoring processes).
-   - instructs the actors to carry out the steps defined by the script (runs action commands)
+   - invites the prompter to the front of the stage.
+The prompter instructs the actors to carry out the steps defined by the script (runs action commands).
-   - calls the actors to leave the scene (runs the role cleanup commands)
+   - calls the actors to leave the scene (runs the role cleanup commands).

-5. meanwhile, each observer in the audience scrutinizes one or more actor as revealed by their spotlight: plottable data is gathered by filtering the monitoring data.
+4. meanwhile, each observer in the audience scrutinizes one or more actor as revealed by their spotlight: plottable data is gathered by filtering the monitoring data.